 Other ways advertisers reduce the perceived costs for potential customers is by explaining how their product or service can save time, effort and energy.

-Unsurprisingly, research shows that consumers with an emotional connection with a brand are less price-sensitive.
+Unsurprisingly, research shows that consumers having an emotional connection with a brand are less price-sensitive.
 They’re willing to pay a premium as long as the brand continues to emotionally satisfy them.1

 How emotions influence buying behaviour